Wednesday, April 10, 2019

 But a couple of things to think about - one is that this is a deeply eroded gold-copper deposit, and some of that gold eroded in the past 60 million years must be somewhere downstream.
 In addition, diamondiferous kimberlites in the nearby State Line district as well as scattered throughout the Laramie Range are also deeply eroded and as much as 2,500 feet of diamondiferous kimberlite pipes also eroded and those diamonds must be somewhere downstream in the Poudre River and other drainages.

-As far as exploration targets are concerned, companies might search for additional porphyry copper like that at Copper King and the Rambler prospect, search for veins similar to the nearby Comstock mine in the district, search under gravels and soil adjacent to the Copper King fault where the deposit has been down-dropped, search for volcanogenic massive sulfides similar to the Sierra Madre massive sulfides, and finally, I would be tempted to drill at least one or two deep holes to see what exists under the Copper King porphyry.
+As far as exploration targets are concerned, companies might search for additional porphyry copper like that at Copper King and the Rambler prospect, search for veins similar to the nearby Comstock mine in the district, search under gravels and soil adjacent to the Copper King fault where the deposit has been down-dropped, search for volcanogenic massive sulfides similar to the Sierra Madre massive sulfides, and finally, someone might drill at least one or two deep holes to see what exists under the Copper King porphyry.
 Not so long ago, a giant copper deposit was discovered under the Resolution porphyry near Superior, Arizona after the property was deemed mined out (Hausel, 2019, 2020).

 Looking towards the Rambler prospect, a zone of intense propylitic alteration with